bahodge/tomb-of-annihilation/sessions/Session 45.md

 [[Munch]] dashes around the corner and takes the ruby.
 The ruby looks incredibly expensive.
 The Juggernaut barrels back towards [[Munch]].
 The party narrowly escapes and destroys the juggernaut.

 We find a statue of a gargoyle.
 One of it's arms is broken.
-We find a secret corridor
+We find a secret corridor and [[Khara]] talks to a talking door that eats crabs.
+We continue through the level.